boxen/our-boxen/README.md

 1. Open the Preferences window (`Cmd-,`).
 1. Go to the Downloads tab.
 1. Install the Command Line Tools.

+#### Full Disk Encryption

+Boxen's default assumes Full Disk Encryption.
+You need to enable this in `System Preferences / Security & Privacy / FileVault` and then restart to apply this.

+If you don't want FDE, see the note [below](#bypassing-fde-requirement).

+#### Github API Token

+You can use an GitHub API token to provide easy access to GitHub from the command line.
+Once your project was many modules, you will eventually run up against GitHub's default API rate limits.
+Setting up an GitHub API token will allow higher access limits.

+* Get a token from https://github.com/settings/applications#personal-access-tokens
+* Add the token using export GITHUB_API_TOKEN=[token] or add to your `~/.bashrc`, `~/.zshrc`, or appropriate dotfile.

 ### Bootstrapping